Tween-IM/TMCP-Proto/README.md

 - Old refresh token MUST be invalidated upon successful rotation
 - Access token expiration: 1 hour (RECOMMENDED)
 - Refresh token expiration: 30 days (RECOMMENDED)

+**Refresh Token Rotation Policy:**

+When a refresh token is used:
+1. TMCP Server MUST issue new access token
+2. TMCP Server MUST issue new refresh token
+3. Old refresh token MUST be immediately invalidated
+4. If old refresh token is reused, reject and require full re-authentication

+This prevents replay attacks if a refresh token is compromised.

 ### 4.5 Matrix Integration